protektiq/lifeflow/README.md

    - **What it is**: A large language model agent
    - **Why it's an agent**: Uses AI to understand context, energy levels, and priorities to create personalized plans
    - **What it does**: Generates human-readable daily plans that match your capacity and goals

+5. **🎯 Action Agent** (Nudger)
+   - **What it is**: An agent that monitors scheduled tasks and triggers notifications
+   - **Why it's an agent**: Makes intelligent decisions about when to send notifications based on task timing and priority
+   - **What it does**: Checks for tasks due to start, creates notifications, and sends email reminders

 #### **Non-Agent Components** (Standard System Components):